Effective mass theorems with Bloch modes crossings: Separation of scales and control of the oscillations

 \section{Separation of scales and control of the oscillations}

-Here we present the first steps of the strategy that will lead to the proof of Theorems~\ref{theorem:1d} and~\ref{theo:interaction}.
-Our starting point is the following \textit{Ansatz} that is widely used in this context and consists in separating the slow and highly oscillatory scales.
+Here we present the first steps of the strategy that will lead to the proof of Theorems~\ref{theorem:1d},~\ref{theorem0} and~\ref{theo:interaction}.
+Our starting point is the following \textit{Ansatz} that is widely used in this context and consists in separating the slow and fast scales of oscillation.
 We look for a solution to \eqref{eq:schro} of the form:

 where $U^\eps(t,\cdot,\cdot)$ is a function on $\R^d\times\T^d$.
-In order to make sense of this, one has to assume additional regularity on the solutions $\psi^\eps$, and this partly justifies our assumption that the family of initial data~$(\psi^\eps_0)$ is bounded in the space $H^s_\eps(\R^d)$ for some $s>d/2$.
-Unicity for solutions to the initial value problem for the Schr\"odinger equation~(\ref{eq:schro}) implies that~\eqref{def:U} holds provided $U^\eps$ is a solution to the system
+In order to make sense of this, some regularity on the solutions $\psi^\eps$ is required, and this partly justifies our assumption {\bf{ H0}}.
+Uniqueness for solutions to the initial value problem for the Schr\"odinger equation~(\ref{eq:schro}) with initial data satisfying {\bf H0} implies that~\eqref{def:U} holds provided $U^\eps$ is a solution to the system